-In a later stage, we have the intention to get an insight into the build-up of the purchase price, in order to ensure that after deduction of the margin of the PU, there is sufficient left to pay workers in a correct way for the time they needed to make the product, etc. Prices of different PU's are gathered via the agents and intermediaries for each order and after internal consultation it is determined who gets the order, taking into account:
+In a later stage, we have the intention to get an insight into the build-up of the purchase price, in order to ensure that after deduction of the margin of the PU, there is sufficient left to pay workers in a correct way for the time they needed to make the product.

+Prices of different PU's are gathered via the agents and intermediater for each order and after internal consultation it is determined who gets the order, taking into account:

-- the country of origin (not all one's eggs in one basket), price/quality ratio and margin - reliability, sustainability, working conditions, etc. of the PU c) Organisation of the purchasing department d) Production cycle
+- the country of origin (not all eggs in one basket), price/quality ratio and margin - reliability, sustainability, working conditions, etc. of the PU c) Organisation of the sourcing department d) Production cycle

-Our sourcing department consists of our CEO, 4 buyers, 3 buying assistants, 3 stylists, a QC department with 6 employees and our CSR Team.
+Our sourcing department consists of our CEO, 4 buyers, 5 buying assistants, 5 stylists, a QC department with 6 employees and our CSR Team of 4.